Christmas is traditionally a time for families to come together and celebrate – but it can be heartbreaking for separated parents and their children.

-The most frequently asked questions we deal with is whether the children should spend one week with their mum and the other with their dad or if arrangements should be made day to day.
+One of the most frequently asked questions we deal with at Nelsons is whether children should spend one week with their mum and the other with their dad, or if arrangements should be made day to day.

-Try and focus on the issue at hand.
-Communicate via e-mail if a face to face conversation is difficult.
+Try and focus on the issue at hand – communicate via e-mail if face-to-face conversation is difficult.
 This will give you the opportunity to remove any emotive language and focus on the issues that need to be resolved.

-It is vital to plan for the events and days that are most important and try to understand that the other parent is likely to have plans that involve the children too.
+It is vital to plan for the events and days that are most important and try to understand that the other parent is likely to have plans involving the children too.

 If your children are young then there are going to be plenty of Christmases for you to enjoy with them.
 It may be worth considering proposing that the children have the opportunity to wake up with each of their parents on alternating years.

-If you live close together then it may be practical for the day to be shared so that the children have the experience of celebrating with both parents.
-If you live further away from each other, then this approach may not be practical and may cause too much disruption for the children.
+If you live close together then it may be practical for the day to be shared so the children have the experience of celebrating with both parents.
+If you live further away from each other then this approach may not be practical and may cause too much disruption for the children.